limitcool/caddy-waf/README.md

 ### Final Notes

--   If you encounter any issues, ensure that your Go environment is set up correctly and that you're using a compatible version of Go (as specified in the `caddy-waf` repository's `go.mod` file).
+*   Ensure your Go environment is properly configured and that you are using a compatible version of Go as specified in the `go.mod` file.
--   After building Caddy with `xcaddy`, the resulting binary will include the WAF middleware.
-You can verify this by running:
+*   After building with `xcaddy`, verify the `http.handlers.waf` module by running `./caddy list-modules`.
-    ```bash
-    ./caddy list-modules
-    ```
-    Look for the `http.handlers.waf` module in the output.

 ---